eki-project/finn-plus/README.md

 This will produce sdist and wheel files in `dist/`, which you can install into any Python environment.

 ### First Time Setup
+> [!CAUTION]
+> If you have limited space, before anything else run `finn config set DEFAULT_DEPS <your-path>` to set the default dependency path that FINN+ uses to a location with more space!

 If you want to set everything up, simply run
 ```
 finn deps update
 ```
 once.
 This will fetch all non-Python dependencies, boardfiles and a local install of `verilator`.
 The first time you run this command it can take a minute, since it downloads quite a lot of data.
 Afterwards, all dependencies will lay in the default FINN folder in `~/.finn/deps`.
 All your defaults can be modified.
 This is explained in more detail below.

 FINN requires some environment variables to be set.
 These can either be already in scope, defined in your environment config (default in `~/.finn/envvars.yaml`) or the defaults will be used.
 Priority is in this order.
 It is recommended though, that you do the one-time setup, and define everything in your default environment config file.
 If you then need special settings, you can pass them on a per-run basis in the shell directly.